 5 Basic Principles

 The first of the 5 Basic Princliples, when we practice breathing, it is an excellent way to prepare for the exercises to come.
 We inhale to expand the rib cage (particularly in the sides and back, which can be quite closed off), and we exhale to help engage the intercostal muscles of the ribs.
-The intercostals connect the ribs to each other and are muscles with the specific purpose of letting the ribs move away from and closer to each other.
+The intercostals connect the ribs to each other.
+Specifically, they let the ribs move away from and closer to each other.
 This means that the rib cage, as a structure, is supposed to change shape.

 Imprint (Neutral Pelvis)

 For me, Imprint is an exercise to help establish the neutral pelvis and also to help activate the internal and external obliques.
 When I went through certification, it was taught that if you lacked abdominal strength to lift the legs in an exercise (like The Hundred) that you should go in to Imprint then lift the legs.

 Personally, I do not believe this is a good idea.
 Why on Earth would you want to strengthen your abdominals to hold you in a position that can cause SI pain and instability around over-stressed lumbar vertebrae?

 However, when done correctly, Imprint can help you find your obliques (which sometimes quit working correctly), and it can teach you how to find your neutral pelvis.
 Imprint can also show you if your glutes have started trying to take the place of your abdominals.
 You will know because when you go to tilt the pelvis, the glutes will kick in, pushing your low back closer to the floor.
 If this happens, release your glutes and try again.